Why Do Insurance Companies Consider Rottweilers a Dangerous Breed?

-Rottweilers are approximately ten times more likely to kill or mangle someone than the average dog.
+When calculating the number of reported bites per breed, Rottweilers are approximately ten times more likely to kill or mangle someone than the average dog.
 They also are more likely to kill other animals than the average dog.
 Some owners are drawn to the Rottweiler because they want an imposing, protective dog.
 Rottweilers are one of the ten most popular breeds in the United States.

 The Rottweiler is believed to originate from a Roman mastiff-type dog.
 Rottweilers were used for herding and pulling carts.
 They are in the working class of dog.
 During the World Wars, Rottweilers served as messengers and guard dogs.
 Rottweilers are strong, large dogs with distinctive black and rust colored markings.
 Their tails are usually docked.
 The tails were originally docked to stop them from hitting the carts they pulled.

 A 2008 canine aggression study found that Rottweilers are average in aggressiveness towards their owners and other dogs, but tend to be more aggressive than average towards strangers.
 Rottweilers are also very territorial.
 The Rottweiler’s enhanced aggressiveness, large size and powerful build is a dangerous combination without a firm owner.
 Formal training and socialization are a must for this breed.
 A Rottweiler will naturally protect its owner from a stranger that the dog believes is a threat.
-Sadly, many owners are irresponsible and do not properly train and socialize their Rottweilers.
+Sadly, there are owners who are irresponsible and do not properly train and socialize their Rottweilers.

 Without proper exercise, Rottweilers have a tendency to become destructive and extremely excited.
 These are not sedentary dogs.
 If an owner cannot give the dog attention and exercise, he should not own a Rottweiler.
 Rottweilers should not be left alone and isolated for long periods of time.
 This is not a breed for a novice or absentee owner.